You’re ready to install a deck at your home and you want it to last, right? If so, consider Ipe wood decking.

 2. You’ll have to pre-drill holes and fasteners.

+One of the primary Ipe wood cons is the installation process.
 If you want to install an Ipe wood deck, you cannot lay the planks, then simply connect them.
 All your holes must be drilled into the wood before you begin to assemble it.

 Does this sound like a strange way to build a deck?
 Perhaps.

 However, Ipe wood is so hard that you need a carbide tip saw blade and special drill bits to get the job done.
 Otherwise, you will probably damage your existing tools.

 Or, you can buy pre-grooved or tongue-and-groove planks and skip the tools altogether.